AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-ad-hoc.md

   </tr>
   <tr>
    <td>Budgeted Completion Date</td>
    <td> <p>This is a deprecated field.
-Any information that this field might display is related to a feature that <span>Workfront</span> has removed and the field cannot be updated. </p> <!--
+Any information that this field might display is related to a feature that Workfront has removed and the field cannot be updated. </p> <!--
      This is a deprecated field that shows the date when the budgeting of resources ends, as defined in the Legacy Resource Estimates area of the Business Case of a project, or the Capacity Planner.
 The field is available in project and task reports.
     --> </td>
    <td>&nbsp;</td>